 - Divide the dough into 20 equal portions of a size of little smaller than ping pong balls.

-- Now heat sufficient oil along with 1 tbsp. of Ghee in a wok for deep frying.
+- Now heat sufficient oil along with 1 tablespoon of Ghee in a wok for deep frying.

 - Prepare rest of the Thekua and place those on a paper towel to absorb excess oil.